UKHomeOffice/egar-workflow-api/README.md

 workflow.submission.departure.cutoff.time.s={time}
 workflow.submission.arrival.cutoff.time.s={time}
 ```
-In both cases these parameters default to null.
+In both cases these parameters default to null..
 The submission cutoff time can be set to a positive or negative number and is in seconds.
 A positive number indicates a threshold after the location and a negative indicates a threshold before the threshold.
 E.g.
 ```
 --workflow.submission.departure.cutoff.time.s=-7200